Honeycomb Tessellations and Graded Permutohedral Blades: Configuration space of points on the circle

 which differs from $\varphi_{(S_2,\ldots, S_k,S_1)}(x_1,\ldots, x_n)$ only by the phase $e^{2\pi i x_{S_2\cdots S_k}}$, hence we have pointwise

 and since $(S_1,\ldots, S_k)$ was arbitrary, the identity follows. \end{proof}

 It is natural for $\mathcal{O}^n$ to enumerate the set of degenerate cyclic orders of $n$ particles on the circle,

-by the number of blocks, that is by the number of distinct uncollided particles in a given configuration.
+by the number of blocks: the entry $T_{n,k}$ in the number triangle counts the number of cyclic configurations of $n$ colliding particles on the circle having $k$ distinct positions.
 One easily finds O.E.I.S. sequence A028246, see also A053440:

 where $S(n,k)$ is the Stirling number of the second kind.
 The number triangle begins with

 Here the rows total to the necklace numbers, as in Proposition \ref{prop: graded dimension blades}.